epang22/epang22.github.io/_awards/2019-teaching.md

 date: 2019
 ---

-Awarded to the single best TA of an undergraduate subject, voted by students and faculty
+Awarded to the single best TA of an undergraduate subject during the 2018-2019 academic year